 It was our honeymoon that really triggered my passion for wildlife, as we spent almost two weeks on safari in Kenya and Tanzania.
 By the end of it I had a new passion, yes obviously my new wife, but also photography.
 Capturing images of some of the world’s most amazing animals that I had only ever seen on TV.
 This became quite addictive, and something I felt worthwhile and connected to.
 The seed had been sown.

 Over the following years I developed my photographic skills as much as time would allow.
 After a couple of years a new addition to the family arrived, our delightful and beautiful daughter, and so life changed again, as I’m sure many of you who have kids of your own will know.
 In 2005 we had another major change as we upped sticks from our home in Devon to move to the other side of the world, New Zealand.

 It was the move to New Zealand that enabled me to concentrate more and more on developing my skills as a photographer, some may even say talented photographer, I’ll let you decide that after you’ve looked at my images.

-Concerned about the stresses impacting on our environment, Trevor uses his skills to showcase the amazing diversity of animals with which we share our planet.
-His aim is to raise awareness of the importance of using the environment in a sustainable way – not only for our benefit, but also for all the other species that depend upon it.
-He particularly focuses on capturing images that engage the viewer in order to develop a connection with the subject – whether on an emotional, artistic or intellectual level.
+I’ve tried to keep this post light hearted, but there is a serious side to my work.
+My drive to take great images comes from the love I have of our natural environment and the wildlife it supports.
+I try to use my skills to showcase the amazing diversity of animals with which we share our planet.
+My aim is to raise awareness of the importance of using the environment in a sustainable way – not only for our benefit, but also for all the other species that depend upon it.
+I try to capture images that will hopefully engage the viewer, connecting them with the subject – whether on an emotional, artistic or intellectual level.

-Trevor lives in Raglan, New Zealand, with his wife and daughter.
-He runs photography workshops for groups and individuals, writes wildlife photography books and articles, and tries to enjoy life.
+Today I live in Raglan, New Zealand, with my wife and daughter.
+I run photography workshops for groups and individuals, write wildlife photography books and articles, and generally try to enjoy life.